aspose-total/Aspose.Total-Products/total/en/net/conversion/dotm-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert DOTM to XLTM or Online App" h2="Export DOTM to XLTM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily incorporate DOTM to XLTM conversion feature into their .NET, C#, ASP.NET and VB.NET applications.
+This powerful suite of components provides a simple and efficient way to convert DOTM to XLTM in two easy steps.

+The first step is to use Aspose.Words for .NET to export DOTM to HTML.
+Aspose.Words for .NET is a powerful .NET library that enables developers to create, edit, convert, render and print Word documents without using Microsoft Word.
+It provides a wide range of features such as document manipulation, mail merge, text manipulation, document conversion, and much more.
+With Aspose.Words for .NET, developers can easily export DOTM to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLTM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, convert and render Excel spreadsheets without using Microsoft Excel.
+It provides a wide range of features such as spreadsheet manipulation, charting, formatting, data import/export, and much more.
+With Aspose.Cells for .NET, developers can easily convert HTML to XLTM with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include DOTM to XLTM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export DOTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+In conclusion, Aspose.Total for .NET provides an easy and efficient way to convert DOTM to XLTM in two simple steps.
+By using Aspose.Words for .NET to export DOTM to HTML and Aspose.Cells for .NET to convert HTML to XLTM, developers can quickly and easily incorporate DOTM to XLTM conversion feature into their .NET, C#, ASP.NET and VB.NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}